tokio-rs/website/content/blog/2026-05-14-announcing-toasty-0-6-0.md

 body: toasty::Deferred<String>,
 ```

-Now, by default, when loading an Article.
-The `body` field is omitted.
+Now, by default, when loading an Article, the `body` field is omitted.
 You can
-can either load it on-demand *or* you can eagerly load it the same way you do
+either load it on-demand *or* you can eagerly load it the same way you do with
-with relations:
+relations:

 ```rust
 Article::filter_by_id(article_id)